agda/agda/doc/user-manual/getting-started/installation.rst

     agda-mode-setup

   This approach does not provide any additional support for working with Agda libraries.
-See :ref:`Library Management <Library Management>` for how to manage libraries manually.
+See :ref:`Library Management <package-system>` for how to manage libraries manually.

 OS X
 ----